alex-switzer/GGJ2020/readme.md

 ## ToDo

 ### Important (High > Low)
-- [ ] singleplayer mode to encourage competitiveness
 - [ ] multiplayer: make it work more reliably.
 - [ ] multiplayer: show stats of both players during/finish race
 - [ ] start card/ Count down to start race. maybe a button to do so
 - [ ] Make code/comment refactorings for cleanliness/readability/maintainability (Certainly, if this is not intended to be abandoned after today)
 - [ ] Some visual feedback/END CARD after finishing a race.
 Should encourage more racing
 - [ ] Put some sort of introduction to tell people how to play
+- [ ] Make the reload button look less out of place
+- [ ] Change the player emoji so they are the same width

 ### Maybe Should Implement